-It's almost time for a new season of Netflix's popular historical drama The Crown.
-Viewers are especially excited for the upcoming fourth season because Princess Diana, who will be played by Emma Corrin, will be introduced as a main character.
+It's almost time for a new season of The Crown to debut on Netflix.
+Fans of the historical drama are especially excited for the upcoming fourth season because Princess Diana, who will be played by Emma Corrin, will be introduced as a main character.

 Not only did Princess Diana deal with the toxic tabloid culture when she married Prince Charles, she also dealt with friction within the Royal Family, as well.
 “The coldness, the traditions, and the expectations of behavior… I don’t think [Diana] expected that,” Corrin added.
 “I think she expected to join a family.”

 Corrin's conclusion that Princess Diana and the Duchess of Sussex had similar experiences isn't unique.
 Prince Harry has spoken openly about his own personal fears that history is, in fact, repeating itself with his wife.
 In October 2019, The Duke of Sussex announcement he planned to sue Associated Newspapers, which publishes The Daily Mail and Mail on Sunday in the U.K., for publishing the contents of a private letter Meghan wrote to her father in 2018.
 In a lengthy statement explaining his decision, Harry wrote that he fears "history repeating itself" as he watches his wife "falling victim to the same powerful forces" as his late-mother.

 "There is a human cost to this relentless propaganda, specifically when it is knowingly false and malicious, and though we have continued to put on a brave face – as so many of you can relate to – I cannot begin to describe how painful it has been," Harry continued in his statement.